 Halfway through the cooking process I remembered making these chicken enchiladas before using chicken breasts with bones and how juicy and flavorful it made the meat.
 OOPPSS.
 Well, it turned out just fine without them, but the snob in me knows it could be better.
 So if you do want to use chicken breasts without the bones, you can.
 But I’m telling you – the bones make the meat incredibly juicy and SO GOOD.
 If you’re picky, you get it.

 - It’s all right if you’re picky and snobby.
 I’ll still be your friend.

 - It’s okay to share that you have voices in your head, just don’t tell people you have hecklers, too.
 That’s where most people draw the line.

-- Make these chicken enchiladas so you’ll know what “cheese drippings flavored with tomatillos, chilies, and cilantro” really means.
+- Make these chicken enchiladas so you’ll know how “cheese drippings flavored with tomatillos, chilies, and cilantro” can change your life.

 Enjoy!
-And if you’re feeling a little devilish, you can always use extra cheese (yes!) and don’t have to make this with low-fat ingredients if you’re feeling like a rebel.
+And if you’re feeling a little devilish, you can always use extra cheese (yes!) and you don’t have to make this with low-fat ingredients if you’re feeling like a rebel.

 - 3 cups water

 - 8 black peppercorns